mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Servers-and-Services/Postfix/index.md

 ---
-title: MAMP PRO (Windows) Documentation > Servers and Services > SMTPfix
+title: MAMP PRO (Windows) Documentation > Servers and Services > SMTP
 description:
 layout: default-2
 product: MAMP PRO Windows
 language: en
 ---

-## Servers and Services > Postfix
+## Servers and Services > SMTP

 Sometimes you may need to send an email using PHP, to do so you have to configure and start SMTP.
-An easy way getting Postfix to run is using the configuration tool built into MAMP PRO.
+An easy way getting SMTP to run is using the configuration tool built into MAMP PRO.

 ![MAMP](/en/MAMP-PRO-Windows/Servers-and-Services/Postfix/smtp.png)

 *  **Include SMPT service in GroupStart**

-   Check to include Postfix in the GroupStart.
-When activated Postfix will automatically start/stop when the Servers button is   pressed.
+   Check to include SMTP in the GroupStart.
+When activated SMTP will automatically start/stop when the Servers button is   pressed.

 ---